-The Company is required to adopt this standard starting in the first quarter of fiscal year 2018.
+In June 2016, the FASB released ASU 2016-13, "Financial Instruments - Credit Losses."
+The amendment revises the impairment model to utilize an expected loss methodology in place of the currently used incurred loss methodology, which will result in more timely recognition of losses on financial instruments, including but not limited to available-for-sale debt securities and accounts receivable.
+The Company is required to adopt this standard starting in the first quarter of fiscal year 2021.
 Early adoption is permitted.
 The Company is currently in the process of evaluating the impact of adoption on its Consolidated Financial Statements.

-In June 2016, FASB released ASU 2016-13, "Financial Instruments - Credit Losses."
-The amendment revises the impairment model to utilize an expected loss methodology in place of the currently used incurred loss methodology, which will result in more timely recognition of losses on financial instruments, including, but not limited to, available for sale debt securities and accounts receivable.
-The Company is required to adopt this standard starting in the first quarter of fiscal year 2021.
+In August 2016, the FASB released ASU 2016-15, "Statement of Cash Flows - Classification of Certain Cash Receipts and Cash Payments."
+The amendment provides and clarifies guidance on the classification of certain cash receipts and cash payments in the statement of cash flows to eliminate diversity in practice.
+The Company is required to adopt the standard update in the first quarter of fiscal year 2020, with a retrospective transition method required.
 Early adoption is permitted.
 The Company is currently in the process of evaluating the impact of adoption on its Consolidated Financial Statements.